dengking/Decompose-Redis/docs/cluster/redis-doc-Redis-Cluster-Specification/index.md

 The **common header** has the following information:

-- Node ID, a 160 bit pseudorandom string that is assigned the first time a node is created and remains the same for all the life of a Redis Cluster node.
+1、Node ID, a 160 bit pseudorandom string that is assigned the first time a node is created and remains the same for all the life of a Redis Cluster node.

-- The `currentEpoch` and `configEpoch` fields of the sending node that are used to mount the distributed algorithms used by Redis Cluster (this is explained in detail in the next sections).
+2、The `currentEpoch` and `configEpoch` fields of the sending node that are used to mount the distributed algorithms used by Redis Cluster (this is explained in detail in the next sections).
 If the node is a slave the `configEpoch` is the last known `configEpoch` of its master.

-- The **node flags**, indicating if the node is a slave, a master, and other single-bit node information.
+3、The **node flags**, indicating if the node is a slave, a master, and other single-bit node information.

-- A bitmap of the hash slots served by the sending node, or if the node is a slave, a bitmap of the slots served by its master.
+4、A bitmap of the hash slots served by the sending node, or if the node is a slave, a bitmap of the slots served by its master.

-- The sender **TCP base port** (that is, the port used by Redis to accept client commands; add 10000 to this to obtain the cluster bus port).
+5、The sender **TCP base port** (that is, the port used by Redis to accept client commands; add 10000 to this to obtain the cluster bus port).

-- The state of the cluster from the point of view of the sender (down or ok).
+6、The state of the cluster from the point of view of the sender (down or ok).

-- The master node ID of the sending node, if it is a slave.
+7、The master node ID of the sending node, if it is a slave.